A Cold Night's Death: Reception

 Graeme Clark from The Spinning Image rated the film seven out of ten stars, praising the film's atmosphere, performances, and score.
 Dave Sindelar from Fantastic Movie Musings and Ramblings also praised the film's atmosphere and performances, calling it "one very effective TV-movie thriller".
 The Terror Trap awarded the film three out of four stars, calling it "a triumph of mood creation".
+The movie was nominated for the 1974 Edgar Allan Poe Awards for Best Television Feature or Miniseries.